longshotlabs/composable-forms/docs/user/input.md

 Calls to `onChanging` may be throttled as necessary by the input.
 Thus, you should never expect that every single value change is passed to `onChanging`.
 For example, a throttled text input may call `onChanging` on every typed letter for a slow typer, but call only every third typed letter for a fast typer.

-### onChanged
+### onChange

 ```js
 PropTypes.func
 ```

-After the input value changes, the input component will call `onChanged(newValue)`, where `newValue` is the new value after the most recent user entry.
-For example, a text entry input may call `onChanging` repeatedly while a user types, and then call `onChanged` after they stop typing for a bit, or after they click, tap, or tab off the field.
+After the input value changes, the input component will call `onChange(newValue)`, where `newValue` is the new value after the most recent user entry.
+For example, a text entry input may call `onChanging` repeatedly while a user types, and then call `onChange` after they stop typing for a bit, or after they click, tap, or tab off the field.

 ### isRequired